-• Center for Racial and Economic Justice
+Center for Racial and Economic Justice

-- The Center for Racial and Economic Justice (CREJ) works to advance equity through legal education, scholarship and collaboration.
-CREJ enriches UC Law SF by providing our intellectual community with access to nationally renowned thinkers on issues of racial and economic inequality and the space to critically examine how the law reinforces subordination. - Center on Race, Immigration, Citizenship, and Equality - The Center on Race, Immigration, Citizenship, and Equality (RICE) supports scholarship, education, and public service on the ways that intersectional and marginalized identities produce and reflect structural inequality. - Center for Social Justice - The Center for Social Justice provides strategic leadership of social justice activities at the law school and promotes a strong public interest campus culture.
-The Center's goal is to help all students find meaningful ways to incorporate justice work into their professional identity and future practice. - UC Law SF Center on Tax Law - The UC Law SF Center on Tax Law connects students, faculty, alumni, and friends who study, discuss, practice, and seek to improve tax law.
+The Center for Racial and Economic Justice (CREJ) works to advance equity through legal education, scholarship and collaboration.
+CREJ enriches UC Law SF by providing our intellectual community with access to nationally renowned thinkers on issues of racial and economic inequality and the space to critically examine how the law reinforces subordination.

+• Center on Race, Immigration, Citizenship, and Equality

+The Center on Race, Immigration, Citizenship, and Equality (RICE) supports scholarship, education, and public service on the ways that intersectional and marginalized identities produce and reflect structural inequality.

+Center for Social Justice

+The Center for Social Justice provides strategic leadership of social justice activities at the law school and promotes a strong public interest campus culture.
+The Center's goal is to help all students find meaningful ways to incorporate justice work into their professional identity and future practice.

+Justice Marvin and Jane Baxter Appellate Law Center

+O The Baxter Appellate Law Center is home to the Intercollegiate Moot Court Competition Team and The UC Law Appellate Project.
+The Moot Court Competition Team is a for-credit opportunity to compete in various appellate law tournaments.
+The UC Law Appellate Project offers genuine appellate advocacy opportunities for 3L students before the Court of Appeals for the Ninth Circuit.
+Under the direction of the Appellate Project Director, and with the direct supervision of supervising attorneys, students assume responsibility for all aspects of an appeal, including briefing, document filing, calendaring, client correspondence, and oral argument on behalf of litigants proceeding pro se before the Ninth Circuit.

+• UC Law SF Center on Tax Law

+The UC Law SF Center on Tax Law connects students, faculty, alumni, and friends who study, discuss, practice, and seek to improve tax law.
 In addition to sponsoring on-campus presentations by both academics and practitioners, members of our tax faculty are frequent contributors to both academic journals and real-time, current events in taxation.
 The Center also develops relationships between current and former students, potential employers, and the community.
-If you are interested in participating in the Center's activities, please let us know. - UCSF/UC Law Consortium on Law, Science & Health Policy - UCSF/UC Law Consortium on Law, Science & Health Policy is dedicated to promoting research, education, and service opportunities that bridge the gap between law and science.
+If you are interested in participating in the Center's activities, please let us know.

+• UCSF/UC Law Consortium on Law.
+Science & Health Policy

+UCSF/UC Law Consortium on Law, Science & Health Policy is dedicated to promoting research, education, and service opportunities that bridge the gap between law and science.
 To a large extent, scientists and health care professionals operate largely insulated from one another, both in their formal training and their daily practice.
 Increasingly, the demands of modern law and science require a sophisticated understanding of the other's form and function.
 Lawyers and scientists can no longer continue to work in isolation.
 Instead, they must be well-versed in one another's vocabulary and their practices need to be integrated.
 The UCSF/UC Law SF Consortium was founded to promote this collaboration.